Splitting the farm three ways and splitting it equitably

-Dear Split Three Ways: Over the years in my writing this column, I have never advocated putting your children into a joint ownership – especially with regards to land.
+Dear Split Three Ways – Over the years in my writing this column, I have never advocated putting your children into a joint ownership – especially with regards to land.
 If I could lock them in a room and have them make decisions, without talking to their spouse, it may work.
 However as soon as the spouses become involved, inevitably, there will be disagreement.
+One wants land to own the land, one will want to sell the land, and it can become a mess.

 For your son coming back to the family farm, you want to make certain that his heart is in farming.
 If he is just coming back to make up wages, then keep him as a hired hand for his time there.
 If you discover that he and his family (spouse and children) absolutely love farming, then we need to come up with different ways to protect the family farm operation into the future.